danilasar/freepst/tests/README.md

 - Tests that ensure certain output is produced:

-  - Visual output: By default, the compiler produces paged output, renders it with the `typst-render` crate, and compares it against a reference image stored in the repository.
+  - Visual output: By default, the compiler produces paged output, renders it with the `freepst-render` crate, and compares it against a reference image stored in the repository.
 The test runner automatically detects whether a test has visual output and requires a reference image in this case.